 Canine Unit Recruitment

 Our USAR Canine capability is supplied by a team of volunteers integrated into the USAR Task Force.
 We are regularly recruiting and are looking for handlers, trainers and support personnel who are keen to be involved in rescue work as part of a committed team.
-When open, recruitment will be advertised on this webpage and the USAR K9 WA Facebook page.

 During the 2011 Queensland floods, four DFES Fire and Rescue Service USAR technicians worked as part of a national taskforce conducting damage assessment and recovery operations in the Brisbane area, where there was significant damage to residential, industrial and commercial structures.